Pete Carroll: Tenure

 Controversy arose when USC was excluded from the National Championship Game for the 2003 season, even though ranked #1 in both the Associated Press (AP) Poll and the ESPN/USA Today Coaches Poll.
 Years later, (2008) he was asked if winning the Rose Bowl was ever not enough.
 "No. You've got to understand that our mindset is to focus only on what we can control.
 We can only control getting to the Rose Bowl.
 Winning our conference and going to the Rose Bowl is what our goal is every year.
-Our goal isn't about national championships, because we don't have control of that -- that's in somebody else's hands.
+Our goal isn't about national championships, because we don't have control of that – that's in somebody else's hands.
 We found that out years ago [2003], when we were No. 1 but then we were No. 3.
 We already knew that but that just proved it.
 If we win our games and we're out there and they want us to go somewhere else, then we'll go.
 We love the Rose Bowl."

 Carroll was repeatedly approached regarding vacant head coach positions in the NFL beginning in 2002.
 Carroll hesitated to return to the NFL after his previous experiences, and said that his return would likely rest on control over personnel matters at a level unprecedented in the league.
 He had insisted over the years that he was happy at USC and that money was not an issue; he also was said to enjoy the Southern California lifestyle.
 When asked if he would retire at USC, Carroll responded:

 When originally hired, Carroll signed a five-year contract worth approximately $1 million annually.
 He received a significant raise after the 2002 season and earned close to $3 million in the 2004 season, which ended with USC winning the BCS title in January 2005.
 He agreed to a contract extension in December 2005.
 His total compensation, including pay and benefits, for the 2007 fiscal year was $4,415,714.

 On January 11, 2010, it was reported that Carroll would be leaving USC to coach the Seattle Seahawks.
-Carroll had told his players the previous evening that he would be resigning his position with the Trojans to become the new head coach of the Seattle Seahawks.
-According to the Los Angeles Times, Carroll came to agreement with the Seahawks on a 5-year $33 million contract to become head coach.
+Carroll had told his players the previous evening that he would be resigning his position with the Trojans to become the new head coach of the Seahawks.
+According to the Los Angeles Times, Carroll came to agreement with the Seahawks on a 5-year, $33 million contract to become head coach.